StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: String
 - Unit: -
 - Is mutable: No
 - Description: The maximum amount of data that can be cached on a single disk.
 You can set it as a percentage (for example, `80%`) or a physical limit (for example, `2T`, `500G`).
-For example, if you configure two disk paths for the `datacache_disk_path` parameter and set the value of the `datacache_disk_size` parameter as `21474836480` (20 GB), a maximum of 40 GB data can be cached on these two disks.
+For example, if you use two disks and set the value of the `datacache_disk_size` parameter as `21474836480` (20 GB), a maximum of 40 GB data can be cached on these two disks.
 The default value is `0`, which indicates that only memory is used to cache data.
-- Introduced in: -

-##### datacache_disk_path

-- Default: `${STARROCKS_HOME}/datacache/`
-- Type: String
-- Unit: -
-- Is mutable: No
-- Description: The paths of disks.
-We recommend that the number of paths you configure for this parameter is the same as the number of disks on your BE machine.
-Multiple paths need to be separated with semicolons (;).
-- Introduced in: -

-##### datacache_meta_path

-- Default: `${STARROCKS_HOME}/datacache/`
-- Type: String
-- Unit: -
-- Is mutable: No
-- Description: The storage path of block metadata.
-You can customize the storage path.
-We recommend that you store the metadata under the `$STARROCKS_HOME` path.
 - Introduced in: -

 ##### datacache_auto_adjust_enable